pslib-cz/2022l4web-css-typographic-library-TomasKyrs/README.md

 <mark>highlited</mark> - ```<mark>highlited</mark>```

 ### italic tag
-tag defines a part of text in an alternate voice or mood, often used to indicate a technical term, a phrase from another language, a thought, a ship name, etc.
+Tag defines a part of text in an alternate voice or mood, often used to indicate a technical term, a phrase from another language, a thought, a ship name, etc.

 <i>italic</i> - ```<i>italic</i>```